-Investigation [Applicable to Both Title IX Grievance Procedure and General Sexual Misconduct Process]
+Investigation [Applicable to Both Title IX Grievance Procedure and General Sexual Misconduct Process1 days.

-Following notice to the parties, the appropriate Title IX Coordinator (or designee) will designate an impartial investigator(s) and coordinate the logistics of the investigation process.
-All investigations will be conducted with fairness, equity, impartiality, and under a reasonably prompt timeframe, generally within 60 business days.
 Investigations involve interviews with all relevant parties and witnesses; obtaining available, relevant evidence; and identifying sources of expert information, as necessary.
 No unauthorized audio or video recording of any kind is permitted during investigation meetings.
 The appropriate Title IX Coordinator (or designee) will provide regular status updates to the parties throughout the investigation.
-The complainant and respondent will be notified of the date, time and location of each hearing, meeting, or interview that they are permitted to attend and shall have the right to be accompanied by no more than two people, including a personal supporter of the student's choice, an attorney, or an advocate.
+The complainant and respondent will be notified of the date, time and location of each hearing, meeting, or interview that they are permitted to attend and shall have the right to be accompanied by no more than two people, including a personal supporter of the party's choice, an attorney, or an advocate.